-To accomplish these goals, we’re fostering a more welcoming environment that will invite visitors to engage with us, our collections, and with one another right after walking through our doors.
-The new and updated spaces will include an information center, permanent exhibition gallery, redesigned gallery for temporary exhibitions, expanded bookstore, and a lounge area, and flexible spaces for public programs and event rentals.
+To achieve these goals, we’re fostering a more welcoming environment that will invite visitors to engage with us, our collections, and with one another right after walking through our doors.
+The new and updated spaces will include an information center, permanent exhibition gallery, redesigned gallery for temporary exhibitions, expanded bookstore, a lounge area, and flexible spaces for public programs and event rentals.

 Construction will last six months, from early January 2018 through June 2018.

-The renovation project will cost an estimated $11 million, and will be funded entirely by generous gifts from Newberry donors.
-We have already raised 40% of the required funds at this time.
+The renovation project will cost about $11 million, and will be funded entirely by generous gifts from Newberry donors.
+We have already raised significant funds for the project at this time.
 If you are interested in making a gift to support the project, please contact Katy Orenchuk, Vice President for Development, at (312) 255-3560.

 This project is part of a larger campaign that will build on the renovation’s goals by investing in library staff; new public programming and exhibition opportunities; and digital, cataloging, and archival initiatives to expand the availability of our materials and the tools for discovering them.